dandelionadia/docs/HTML/new_teg_html5.md

 </footer>
 ```
 # English
-* `section` element groups related data when there is no specific tag to group it.
+* `section` is element  wich groups related data when there is no specific tag to group it.

 * `header` element wraps introductory content (navigation, headings).